Welcome to the Arctic Meeting Room

 The Arctic Cooperation Webinars Series

-The Arctic Cooperation Webinars Series was initiated in 2020 and seeks the promotion and democratization of Arctic and Traditional knowledge through the creation of an online platform, bringing together multi-perspective and high-level expertise to provide knowledge and content for a thematically focused educational access.
+The Arctic Cooperation Webinars Series was initiated by Thomas Viguier in 2020 and seeks the promotion and democratization of Arctic and Traditional knowledge through the creation of an online platform, bringing together multi-perspective and high-level expertise to provide knowledge and content for a thematically focused educational access.
 An interdisciplinary approach is achieved through the promotion of Icelandic and international Arctic-relevant expertise.
 Target audiences include indigenous and local communities, students and early career researchers, academic and non-academic experts, policy makers and private sector entities.
 Overcoming remoteness, expanding high quality tailored education, creating new knowledge and content, building resilience in Arctic local communities and promoting sustainable development are the key achievements of the project, fostering compliance with the UN Sustainable Development Goals 4, 10 and 13.

 For 2021, the IACN is joining efforts to continue developing the project by drawing cooperation with several bodies such as the SSNE.
 With the SSNE, the project has been awarded a grant from the North East Development Fund under the theme "Sóknaráætlun Norðurlands Eystra" or "Strategy for the North East" to strengthen the support for the integration of North East Iceland in the Arctic affairs' dialogue.

 The Arctic Guardians' Dialogue